scaleflex/filerobot-image-editor/README.md

     cornerRadius: 0,
 }
 ```
-The options available for Rect annotation tool in additon to the annotationsCommon property.
+The options available for Rect annotation tool in additon to the annotationsCommon property,

 #### TOOLS_IDS.ELLIPSE